slawoe/react-firebase-chatApp/README.md

 ## 📲 Design and layout infos

-Designed for web & mobile
+Designed for desktop & mobile

 ## 🔧 Development